WebGLSamples/WebGL2Samples/README.md

 ## Samples Compatibility

+:grey_exclamation: WebGL 2 is released on Chrome 56 and FireFox 51 now.

+:grey_exclamation: Compatibility table updated on 2017/02/02

 :warning: the [minial-gltf-loader](https://github.com/shrekshao/minimal-gltf-loader) used for samples is in development and contributions are welcome.

-:grey_exclamation: Compatibility table updated on 2017/02/02

 |              | Chrome Canary 58 Windows 10| Chrome Canary 58 OSX 10| Firefox Nightly 53 Windows 10| Firefox Developer Edition 52 OSX 10|
 |--------------|:-----------------:|:--------------------------------------:|:-----------------:|:-----------------------:|